 Debt Service as a % of general government spending (or revenues) is a much more meaningful measure of an entity's debt burden.
 The ratio illustrates the relative portion debt service represents of total state annual expenses or state resources.
-Table 2 provides a representative list of highly rated states that have adopted a debt policy linked to annual operating revenues:
+Table 2 provides a historic list of states and a snapshot of debt policy guidelines linked to annual operating revenues: